 In 2004, the Church celebrated its centennial.
 The Church is considered one of Brandon's historic landmarks.
 Today, approximately 150 families support the parish.

-Week-day Divine Liturgy Services are typically held Wednesday to Friday at 9:00 a.m..
-Saturday service is at 5:00 p.m. for those who prefer an English service or who work on Sunday.
+Week-day Divine Liturgy Services are typically held Wednesday to Friday at 9:30 a.m..
+Saturday service is at 5:00 p.m.
 Sunday service is at 9:00 a.m. or 10:00 a.m. (depending on season) and is celebrated in English and Ukrainian.
 Check our Schedule of Services or Parish Events links on the left hand menu for details, time changes and special services.